Pesticides and Your Health

 - Do Not use any in your home or your yard.
-Use non-toxic and healthy alternatives for ants, weeds etc.
+Use non-toxic and healthy alternatives for ants, weeds, etc.

 - Take your shoes off before entering your house.
-This is extremely important, because shoes pick up pesticides everywhere they go.
+This is extremely important because shoes pick up pesticides everywhere they go.
 When you track them into the house, their potency increases and they are more toxic than when they were originally applied.

 - Avoid places where you know they spray.
 Golf courses are especially toxic.

-- Ask your neighbors, state and city to notify when they use pesticides or herbicides and make sure your windows are closed during the application and for a couple weeks after.
+- Ask your neighbors, state and city to notify when they use pesticides or herbicides and make sure your windows are closed during the application and for a couple of weeks after.

 - Eat organic.